zakplus/sqlite-loader/README.md

 lines');
 ```

-Will results in the following array:
+It will result in the following array:

 ```javascript
 [